gmsn-ita/minushalf/docs/source/introduction.rst

 What is minushalf?
 ###################

-Minushalf is a CLI that aims to considerably reduce the application time of the method DFT -1/2 using the automation of processes made manually.
-The commands seek encompass both the defined steps and the entire process, this choice was made so that the commands can be reused by the user, enabling an application for any purpose.
+Minushalf is a CLI developed by GMSN that aims to automate the application of the DFT -1/2 method.
+The commands available in this CLI automate both the entire process and each of its steps, in order to be used by the user for any purposes.
 An intuitive explanation of the DFT -1/2 method
 ##################################################
 DFT-1/2, an alternative way of referring to the LDA -1/2 [1]_ [2]_ and GGA -1/2 [2]_ techniques,